 Problem #1: defining free will by a particular position on free will

-When investigating free will, philosophers are considered with the following question: “Is our will free in any meaningful way?”.
+When investigating free will, philosophers are concerned with the following question: “Is our will free in any meaningful way?”.
 Nothing more, nothing less.
 The question has been debated since the very beginning of western philosophy (albeit, in different terms) and throughout the historical debates many positions have been developed.
 Metaphysical libertarianism is merely one of these positions.
 Unfortunately, this is the position Harris caricatures only to present it as the canonical definition free will.
 He then attacks this caricature in order to dismiss the entire domain of inquiry.
 Here is an analogy with another field that might make clear why that is problematic.
 If you are unfamiliar with quantum mechanics, suffice it to say that the interpretation of quantum mechanics is a contentious issue.
 Physicists are divided on it.
 Here is a bar graph of the division:

 Imagine Sam Harris were to write a short book on quantum mechanics in which he would equate the Copenhagen interpretation with quantum mechanics as a whole.
 Imagine he would set out to debunk the Copenhagen interpretation, to then claim quantum mechanics itself is debunked.
 He would insist that quantum mechanics is not coherent, because one interpretation isn’t.
 And that those who believe in it are simply trying to hold on to their intuitions.
 He would suffer the same well-deserved derision from physicists as he has suffered from philosophers for his free will book, were he to go by such a premise, for it would be a very odd thing to do, to say the least.
 He would not be able to honestly say that quantum mechanics is just a non-starter, philosophically and scientifically.
 Yet this is what he has done referring to free will: